What’s the weather like in Finland?

 In Finland, it’s a hot day when the temperature is over 77°F (25°C).
 The annual average for hot days is 35.
 Three out of four summers have at least one extremely hot day when the temperature is over 86°F (30°C).

-How much snow there can be in Finland?
+How much snow can there be in Finland?

 The largest depth of snow is 6 feet 3 inches (190 cm).
 It was measured in Northern Lapland, in Enontekiö, 19.4.1997.